Start Learning CFD Simulation by ANSYS Fluent

 About This Lesson

-This lesson walks you through a CFD simulation of solar radiation heating a gasoline tank — an important safety and storage problem, since overheating fuel raises vapor pressure and evaporation risk.
+This project presents a CFD simulation of solar radiation heating a gasoline tank — an important safety and storage problem, since overheating fuel raises vapor pressure and evaporation risk.
 Using ANSYS Fluent's radiation modeling, you'll capture how sunlight heats the tank and its contents, and how a protective coating can mitigate that effect.
+In this project, you'll model a cylindrical fuel tank in an external airflow and run a comparative study — with and without an insulating coating layer.
+As the opening project of the Radiation: Beginner CFD Training Package, it introduces the radiation and solar-load workflow on the simplest case — a single object under the sun — establishing the foundation the building and HVAC cases build on.